SJI International School

 St. Joseph's Institution International (often referred to as "SJI International" or "SJII") is an independent co-educational Lasallian Catholic international school at Thomson Road in Novena, Singapore.
 It comprises an elementary and high school.
-The elementary school students range in age from 4-12 while in the High School the students are aged 12–18.
-The high school was founded in 2006 and the elementary school opened in 2008.
+The elementary school students range in age from 5 to 12 while in the High School the students are aged 12–18.
+The high school was founded in 2007 and the elementary school opened in 2008.

+In 2024, SJI International added early childhood education to their educational offerings, with the opening of SJI International Preschool (formerly Maris Stella Kindergarten) at Holland Road.

-The elementary school teaches the International Primary Curriculum (IPC), which is used by over 1000 schools in 65 countries around the world.
+The elementary school teaches the International Primary Curriculum (IPC), which is used by over 1,000 schools in 65 countries around the world.
 Singapore maths and Chinese are also included in the curriculum as Chinese is part of the fabric of the school culture.
 Spanish is offered in Grades 5 and 6.

 The High School caters to both local and foreign students from Grades 7 to 12.
 The school offers the IGCSE programme from Grades 7 to 10, and the International Baccalaureate Diploma Programme for Grades 11 and 12.
 The first cohort of students graduated in 2009.

 History

 In 2006, upon the urging of Singapore's Economic Development Board, St Joseph's Institution established an international school.
 SJI International High School began classes in January 2007 with 104 students.
 In January 2012, SJI International welcomed around 700 students from grade 7 to grade 12, a 600% increase in enrolment in five years.
-Numbers have continued to grow to the current (2016) High School enrolment of 1030, and 670 in the Elementary School.
+Numbers have continued to grow to the current (2016) High School enrolment of 1,030, and 670 in the Elementary School.

 SJI International High School was the third "local international" school to open in Singapore (i.e. a school which can admit both local and international students at secondary and pre-university levels) after Anglo-Chinese School (International) and Hwa Chong International School (both of which were also established by well-known local schools).
 It is open to both Singaporean and international students from the age of 12.
 The student population is 63% Singaporean, while 31 other nationalities comprise the remaining 37%.

 In adherence to government regulations, Elementary School enrolment is currently closed to Singapore citizens but open to all foreign students, provided the child holds a valid Dependent’s Pass (tied to the parent’s Employment Pass), Singapore Permanent Residency (Entry/Re -Entry Permit), or Immigration Exemption Order (for diplomats).